Evaluation Guide Overview

 Object storage, or the other commonly used term object-based storage, must still reliably and accurately store and retrieve data like other storage technologies.
 Object storage does this with different characteristics around the access method and features of the storage system.
 The storage system can be a physical system with custom embedded software (firmware) executing to perform the functions or could be custom software executing on standard servers to act as an object storage system.

-The primary use case of storing large amounts of data in cloud-based repositories causes object storage to be associated with cloud systems and providers.
+A common use case of storing large amounts of data in cloud-based repositories causes object storage to be associated with cloud systems and providers.
 This association is accurate but object storage is applicable in other areas and is independent of whether information is in a cloud service provider or on the premises in Information Technology environments.
-Many descriptions of object storage start with the characteristics of how object storage manages information.
-The motivations behind use of cloud storage can be seen from those characteristics as solving problems not addressed effectively by other means.
-Despite the illustration of specific problems solved, the larger view of why object storage has risen beyond an interesting niche to a major category with significant research and development investment is the starting point for gaining insight into object storage.
+Object storage has also expanded its use beyond that of a large content repository in many instances.

 Download the free Evaluation Guide now!